Skip to main content

 Oracle SQL: Relational Database Concepts Explained Oracle SQL: Relational Database Concepts Explained Relational databases are the foundation of modern data management systems.
 Oracle Database, being one of the most powerful and widely used relational database management systems in the world, is built entirely on relational database principles.
 If you want to truly master Oracle SQL, you must first develop a strong understanding of these fundamental concepts.
 In this detailed guide, we will explore every important concept step by step with clear explanations, realistic tables, practical Oracle SQL examples, diagrams, and best practices.
 By the end of this article, you will have a solid foundation to design efficient databases and write better SQL queries.
 1. What is a Relational Database?
 A relational database is a type of database that stores and organizes data in the form of tables.
 These tables are connected to each other through well-defined relationships.
 The term...

-Oracle SQL MERGE Statement and Advanced DML Patterns — 1Z0-071 Exam Guide
+Oracle SQL MERGE Statement and Advanced DML Patterns

-Oracle SQL Advanced Subqueries: Scalar, WITH Clause and DML Subqueries — 1Z0-071 Exam Guide
+Oracle SQL Advanced Subqueries: Scalar, WITH Clause and DML Subqueries

-1Z0-071 Exam Prep Chapters 16 & 17 Volume 4 Advanced subqueries build on the basic subquery patterns from Chapter 8.
+Oracle SQL Advanced Subqueries: Scalar, WITH Clause and DML Subqueries Oracle SQL Advanced Subqueries: Scalar, WITH Clause and DML Subqueries — 1Z0-071 Exam Guide Advanced subqueries build on the basic subquery patterns from Chapter 8.
 Chapters 16 and 17 go deeper — scalar subqueries in unexpected places, the WITH clause for reusable query blocks, and subqueries used as the target of INSERT, UPDATE, and DELETE statements.
 These are not the most common exam questions, but they do appear — and candidates who haven't studied them lose marks that are relatively easy to pick up.
-In this post Scalar subqueries — one value in unexpected places Scalar subquery in SELECT list Scalar subquery in ORDER BY Multiple-column subqueries Pairwise vs non-pairwise comparison The WITH clause — named query blocks Subqueries as DML targets — UPDATE with subquery INSERT into a subquery target DELETE using a subquery Quick reference Practice questions 01 — Scalar subqueries — one value in unexpected places A scalar subquery re...
+In this post Scalar subqueries in SELECT and ORDER BY • Multiple-column subqueries • Pairwise vs non-pairwise comparisons • The WITH clause • Using subqueries as targets for UPDATE, INSERT, and DELETE • Practice questions 1.
+Scalar subqueries — one value in unexpected places A scalar subquery returns exactly one row and one column — a single value.
+What makes it useful is where it can be pla...